Okta (NASDAQ:OKTA) Upgraded at Zacks Investment Research

 According to Zacks, “Okta, Inc. is a provider of identity for the enterprise.
 The Company’s product consists of Okta information technology Products and Okta for Developers.
 Okta IT Products include Single Sign-On, Mobility Management, Adaptive Multi-Factor Authentication, Lifecycle Management and Universal Directory.
 Okta for Developers include Complete Authentication, User Management, Application Programming Interface Access Management and Developer Tools.
 Okta, Inc. is based in SAN FRANCISCO, United States. “

-A number of other equities research analysts have also recently commented on the stock.
-Royal Bank of Canada reduced their price target on shares of Okta from $300.00 to $260.00 and set an outperform rating for the company in a report on Monday, February 28th.
-Deutsche Bank Aktiengesellschaft reduced their price target on shares of Okta from $250.00 to $195.00 and set a buy rating for the company in a report on Thursday, March 3rd.
-JPMorgan Chase & Co. reduced their price target on shares of Okta from $230.00 to $197.00 and set a neutral rating for the company in a report on Thursday, March 3rd.
-Robert W. Baird dropped their price objective on shares of Okta from $230.00 to $195.00 in a research note on Thursday, March 3rd.
-Finally, Oppenheimer dropped their price objective on shares of Okta from $295.00 to $250.00 and set an outperform rating on the stock in a research note on Thursday, March 3rd.
-Eight equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $231.63.
+OKTA has been the topic of several other research reports.
+Morgan Stanley cut their target price on shares of Okta from $270.00 to $200.00 and set an overweight rating on the stock in a report on Wednesday, April 13th.
+Citigroup cut their target price on shares of Okta from $215.00 to $205.00 and set a neutral rating on the stock in a report on Thursday, March 3rd.
+JPMorgan Chase & Co. cut their target price on shares of Okta from $230.00 to $197.00 and set a neutral rating on the stock in a report on Thursday, March 3rd.
+Oppenheimer cut their target price on shares of Okta from $295.00 to $250.00 and set an outperform rating on the stock in a report on Thursday, March 3rd.
+Finally, Wells Fargo & Company cut their price target on shares of Okta from $235.00 to $175.00 and set an overweight rating on the stock in a report on Monday, April 4th.
+Eight equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus target price of $231.63.

-Okta (NASDAQ:OKTA – Get Rating) last posted its quarterly earnings data on Wednesday, March 2nd.
-The company reported ($0.18) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.24) by $0.06.
+Okta (NASDAQ:OKTA – Get Rating) last posted its quarterly earnings results on Wednesday, March 2nd.
+The company reported ($1.20) EPS for the quarter, topping the consensus estimate of ($1.27) by $0.07.
+The firm had revenue of $383.02 million for the quarter, compared to the consensus estimate of $359.46 million.
 Okta had a negative net margin of 65.25% and a negative return on equity of 13.61%.
-During the same quarter in the previous year, the firm earned ($0.37) earnings per share.
-Analysts predict that Okta will post -5.35 earnings per share for the current fiscal year.
+During the same period last year, the firm posted ($0.37) earnings per share.
+On average, research analysts predict that Okta will post -5.36 EPS for the current year.

 Okta Company Profile (Get Rating)